carlesmu/apc-lemmy-bot/README.md

    ```
    .venv/bin/poetry run cz changelog
    ```
-4. Merge the branch in main and, later, delete the development branch.
+5. Merge the branch in main and, later, delete the development branch (see points 2 and 3 of the next section).

 ### Release a new version
 It will generate the changelog and create the tag.